SEB-Core/mongoose-recipes/README.md

 ![Pattern](./images/pattern.png)

 Creating and testing the EJS views will be done *after* we know all of our server functionality is working.
-In a real world application or your project, this same workflow should be followed.
-Planning, back-end, testing, *then* front-end, more testing.
+In a real world application *or* your project, this same workflow should be followed.
+Planning, back-end, testing, *then* front-end, and more testing.

 [📖 Back to Top](#📖-table-of-contents)